 Tip 6: Security Grilles and Doors

 Related to access is the use of security grilles and security doors.
-According to Riverside Ironwork Canada Inc., these can be used to block off any entry points to your business that cannot be secured by other means, such as garage doors and loading docks.
+These can be used to block off any entry points to your business that cannot be secured by other means, such as garage doors and loading docks.
 Having these doors and grilles also keeps out animals, such as rodents and birds, if it is a fine enough mesh.

 Tip 7: Motion-Sense and Parking Lot Lights